YuAo/Vivid/README.md

 The defaults are `[(0,0), (0.5,0.5), (1,1)]`

-*This filter may not work well in the default light-linear working color space.
-Use `kCIContextWorkingColorSpace` key to specify a working color space when creating the `CIContext` object.*

 ####YUCIColorLookup

 Uses a color lookup table (LUT) to remap the colors in an image.
 The default LUT can be found at `Sources/YUCIColorLookupTableDefault.png`